 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Table, with male rates multiplied by 109% and female rates multiplied by 103%.
+Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment, with male rates multiplied by 109% and female rates multiplied by 103%.
 The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
 For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with males rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
 In addition, a 3% minimum mortality rate is applied to reflect the impairment for younger members who become disabled.
 The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.

-Actuarial assumptions used in the December 31, 2015, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the December 31, 2016, valuation were based on the results of actuarial experience studies.
 The experience study in TMRS was for the period December 31, 2010 through December 31, 2014.
 Healthy post-retirement mortality rates and annuity purchase rates were updated based on a Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
 These assumptions were first used in the December 31, 2013 valuation, along with a change to the Entry Age Normal (EAN) actuarial cost method.
 Assumptions are reviewed annually.
-No additional changes were made for the 2014 valuation.
-After the Asset Allocation Study analysis and experience investigation study, the Board amended the long-term expected rate of return on pension plan investments from 7% to 6.75%.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, GRS focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).
-At its meeting on July 30, 2015, the TMRS Board approved a new portfolio target allocation.
-The target allocation and best estimates of real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2017 are summarized in the following table:

 Long-Term Expected Real

 Asset Class Target Allocation Rate of Return (Arithmetic)

 Domestic Equity 17.5% 4.55%

-International Equity 17.5% 6.10%
+International Equity 17.5% 6.35%

 Core Fixed Income 10.0% 1.00%

-Non-Core Fixed Income 20.0% 3.65%
+Non-Core Fixed Income 20.0% 4.15%

-Real Return 10.0% 4.03%
+Real Return 10.0% 4.15%

-Real Estate 10.0% 5.00%
+Real Estate 10.0% 5.75%

 Absolute Return 10.0% 4.00%

-Private Equity 5.0% 8.00%
+Private Equity 5.0% 7.75%

 Total 100.0%